 Strength training is an important part of an overall fitness program.
-From biceps curls to lat pull-downs and more, here's a collection of how-to videos to help you get started.
+From biceps curls to calf raises and more, here's a collection of how-to videos to help you get started.

 Want to look good — and feel even better?
 Try strength training.
-Strength training, particularly in conjunction with regular aerobic exercise, can have a profound impact on your health.
-You'll build strength, improve your muscle tone and boost your self-esteem.
-This collection of how-to videos can help you get started.
+Strength training, combined with regular aerobic exercise, can greatly impact your health.
+You may build strength, improve your muscle tone and boost your self-esteem.
+But you can also injure yourself if you use poor technique with your exercises.
+This collection of how-to videos can help you get started with strength training using the best technique.

 Healthy adults should aim to do strength training exercises that work the major muscle groups at least twice a week.
 If you have health problems, talk with your doctor before you start strength training.